psu13/mutable-hakyll/posts/moka-pot.md

-My solution was to get [a gadget that heats the water electrically](https://www.amazon.com/IMUSA-B120-60006-Electric-Coffee-3-6-Cup/dp/B00GY21QJW/) on a dedicated stand, and is made of stainless steel and plastic which are both easier to clean than the aluminum.
+My solution was to get [a gadget that heats the water electrically](https://www.amazon.com/IMUSA-B120-60006-Electric-Coffee-3-6-Cup/dp/B00GY21QJW/) on a dedicated stand.
 Yes it’s overpriced, but in the long run it’s cheaper than buying four regular pots a year.

-So, if you want a decent simulation of espresso, and don’t feel like putting out $400 on a stainless steel pump action double barreled nightmare machine, give up $20 on a Moka Pot.
+So, if you want a decent simulation of espresso, and don’t feel like putting out $400 on a stainless steel pump action double barreled nightmare machine, give up $30 on a [Moka Pot](https://www.bialetti.com/us_en/coffee-makers/moka.html).
 It’ll get you close, and is much less fuss and worry.